About Keating Law Firm

 While at Seton Hall Law, Mr. Keating won the law school’s moot court competition after arguing the final round before United States Supreme Court Justice Sonya Sotomayor.

 Mr. Keating is licensed to practice law in New Jersey, Pennsylvania, and New York, and is admitted to practice in two federal district courts: the District of New Jersey and the Eastern District of Pennsylvania.
-He is a Trustee of the New Jersey State Bar Association and the Camden County Bar Association, and a member of the Burlington County Bar Association and the New Jersey Association for Justice.
+He is a member and former Trustee of the New Jersey State Bar Association and the Camden County Bar Association, and a member of the Burlington County Bar Association, the National Employment Lawyers Association – New Jersey, and the New Jersey Association for Justice.

 No aspect of the above-referenced awards has been approved by the Supreme Court of New Jersey or the American Bar Association.
 A description of the standard or methodology used by those organizations can be found on those organizations’ websites.